EdgeApp/edge-currency-bitcoin/docs/bitcoin-engine.md

 This is where most of the work happens.
 Whenever a Stratum connection has space in its queue, it fires the `onQueueSpace` callback.
 The goal is to return the next most valuable piece of work we can be doing with that server.

 1. If we don't know a server's block height, fetch that.
 If the height is too low, we might want to disconnect.
-Likewise for any
 2. If we know about txids that are not in the cache, fetch those.
 We should only fetch transactions where `txStates[txid].fetching` is false, and where `serverStates[uri].txids[txid]` exists.
 If no server has the txid in `serverStates[uri].txids`, then the second rule doesn't apply.
 3. If we have not subscribed to some addresses, subscribe.
 4. If an address has a different `utxoStratumHash` from our `serverStates[uri].addresses[address].hash`, *and* our `serverStates[uri].addresses[address].lastUpdate` is the newest of all servers, fetch the utxo set for this address.